 User Relationship Tip 4 - Guide Behavior with Controls

 After reading the previous tip you might be asking whether I'm advocating for a free-reins environment and that's absolutely not the case!
 I'm hoping that if you're reading this post you have the sentience to distinguish between technical controls and outright surveillance, but if not, here's the guide that I would use: whenever you're considering a new monitoring system or additional product to enforce corporate policy, ask yourself if you're comfortable with it being done to you.
 If it makes you uncomfortable it will make your users uncomfortable too.
 As a general rule of thumb, avoid any app that requires a user to be recorded - video, audio, keystrokes.
 That's creepy.
 Your controls should be as unobtrusive as possible.
-We use the wonderful Barracuda Spam Firewall for email filtering and I've been very happy with it.
-By default, you should block ALL file types and only allow the ones you think you'll use - PDF, DOC/DOCX, XLSX, PNG/JPG/BMP, etc. You'll find that there's generally a small list of extensions that are legitimate.
+For example, by default, your spam filter should block ALL file types and only allow the ones your users will use - PDF, DOC/DOCX, XLSX, PNG/JPG/BMP, etc. You'll find that there's generally a small list of extensions that are legitimate.
 We also spam filter pretty aggressively and I've trained my users how to add exceptions in Barracuda and/or request an addition to the global whitelist.
 At implementation we had quite a few adds all at once but now I add about 2 - 3 exceptions per month.
 I control our desktops and laptops with Group Policy and a hardening script that's part of our standard build.
 Finally, my firewall allows ports 80 and 443 out from the user IP block along with a couple of exceptions.
 All other outbound traffic is blocked.
 When my users connect to our VPN, I route all their outbound traffic through my firewall so I can monitor it.
 If you're serious about security, your posture should always, always, always start with "default deny" and go from there.
 Outside of those controls, I don't feel the need to spy on my users or log their keystrokes because I'm not the morality police and I could never hope to wade through all that data in the first place.
 I've taken intentional steps to limit the damage that could be done if something nefarious were to slip through and I choose to spend the rest of my time making sure that I could completely recover from a disaster - whether physical or digital - when it happens (not if).

 Which leads me to the final tip....

-User Relationship Tip 5 - Don't Be a Dick
+User Relationship Tip 5 - Don't Be a Jerk

 This is good advice for your personal life too.
 It's 2022.
 There are hundreds of thousands of IT people in the world and you're not any more special or entitled than any of the rest of us.
 I exchanged emails with a PE-certified engineer this week who worked on components of the Apollo spacecraft.
 Unless you're THAT cool, keep it to yourself.
 I do my best to be humble and genuinely friendly to everyone I work with because they're my 2nd family.
 Your office may not be like that but there's no reason for snooty hostility either.
 In IT our main purpose should be to keep the business's technological parts and pieces running smoothly, utilize that same technology to improve productivity, and solve whatever problems our users and customers may encounter.